greg-raven/hdc/_posts/2013-09-28-apple-valley-reverse-triathlon-photos.md

 Here are some of the photos I took of the participants at the 4th Annual Apple Valley Reverse Triathlon.

 [Staging area]({% post_url 2013-09-28-apple-valley-reverse-triathlon-photos-staging %}) (47 photos)
+: Everyone arrived and got set up before sunrise.
+What a scene!

 [Start]({% post_url 2013-09-28-apple-valley-reverse-triathlon-photos-start %}) (50 photos)
 : I turned my camera on at the last minute during the start of the run, but because it was an afterthought I didn't have it set properly, and I didn't even try to get everyone.
 As a result, the photos are pretty dodgy.